wsjung0516/rxjs/technic1.md

     ).subscribe()
 }
 ```
-1. Data has sub item list, each item has item.id
+1. Data has item list, each item has item.id
 2. Need to get subItems from server without considering response sequence.
-3. This return value has multiple subItems and only need the first item
+3. This return value has multiple subItems, but only the first one is needed
-4. Whenver mergeMap working, the result data is accumulated with array format.
+4. operator mergeMap makes result as array format.
 5. After step(4), new arrary data is created, and this data baton passed to the next step.
 6. Do the final step